GalaIO/solc-bin/README.md

 # solc-bin
-The project mainly concern compile solc in aarch64 machine. for amd64/x86 binaries please ref [solc-bin](https://github.com/ethereum/solc-bin/).
+The project mainly concern compile solc in aarch64 machine. for amd64/x86 binaries please ref [solc-bin](https://github.com/ethereum/solc-bin/). or you can use [solc-select](https://github.com/crytic/solc-select) to control solc version.

 ## how to install